wuegaki/wuegaki.github.io/index.md

 <!-- I also specialise in **Japanese linguistics**.
 I investigate various aspects of the grammatical structure of the languages/dialects in Japan, with an aim to uncover the nature of the similarity and differences that the Japanese languages have with other languages in the world. -->

-**Teaching** is an essential part of my academic life.
-See the [Teaching page](wuegaki.github.io/teaching) for my teaching philosophy and information on classes I have taught.
+**Teaching and supervision** are an essential part of my academic life.
+See the [Teaching page](wuegaki.github.io/teaching) for my teaching philosophy, information on classes I have taught, and students I have supervised.

 ---